1jour1vin

 Olivier - 13/12/2019

-Organic wine increasingly favored by French consumers
+Organic wine is becoming increasingly popular among French consumers

-2021: the year France will overtake Germany in terms of consumption!
+2021: The year France will overtake Germany in terms of consumption!

-Increase in certified organic vineyard areas
+Increase in certified organic vineyard acreage

 Loading...